- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Westmore adds mascara to its make-up lines.

 - Alfred D. McKelvy Company develops Seaforth Hair Dressing.

 - Charles of the Ritz introduces Complexion Veil powder base.

 - Cyclax of London releases Stockingless Cream to be used instead of stockings.

-- Elizabeth Arden introduces Velva Leg Film as a substitute for stockings.
+- Elizabeth Arden brings out Velva Leg Film.

-- Pond’s Extract company introduces Pond’s Dry Skin Cream.
+- Pond’s Extract Company begins selling Pond’s Dry Skin Cream.

 - American Army studies sunburn prevention and recommends red veterinary petrolatum with added phenyl salicylate.

 - Armand develops Armand Play-Proof a pancake type make-up; and Armand Stocking Stick leg makeup.

 - Coty introduces Shapelip lipstick.

 - Germaine Monteil closes her couture business and concentrates on cosmetics, including Rose Skin Cream, Super-Glow Foundation, Super-moist lipstickand Super-sheen powder.